-ĺ New assets are Completion of Complete all capital works as constructed capital works outlined in the SER Asset programme Management Plan.
+Ī New assets are Completion of Complete all capital works as constructed capital works outlined in the SER Asset programme Management Plan.
 Management Plan.
 Management Plan.
 Management Plan.

-ALL OTHER SCHEMES (NON-MANDAT ALL OTHER SCHEMES (NON-MANDATORY REPORTING) Level of Service Statement Level of Service Measure Target for 2018-19 Target for 2019-20 Target for 2020-21 Target for 2021-28 Flood control, channel management and drainage schemes are maintained so as to provide communities with protection from flooding and erosion, and with drainage benefits to productive land within scheme areas.
-Manage scheme and maintain scheme assets in accordance with relevant asset management plan) and operations and maintenance manual.
-Manage scheme and maintain scheme assets in accordance with scheme asset management plan and operations and maintenance manual.
-Manage scheme and maintain scheme assets in accordance with scheme asset management plan and operations and maintenance manual.
-Manage scheme and maintain scheme assets in accordance with scheme asset management plan and operations and maintenance manual.
+ALL OTHER SCHEMES (NON-MANDATORY REPORTING) Level of Service Statement Level of Service Measure Target for 2018-19 Target for 2019-20 Target for 2020-21 Target for 2021-28 Flood control, channel management and Prescribed asset condition Manage scheme and Manage scheme and Manage scheme and Manage scheme and drainage schemes are maintained so as ratings are achieved. maintain scheme assets in maintain scheme assets in maintain scheme assets in maintain scheme assets in to provide communities with protection accordance with relevant accordance with scheme accordance with scheme accordance with scheme from flooding and erosion, and with asset management plan asset management plan asset management plan asset management plan drainage benefits to productive land (July 2015) and operations (July 2016) and operations (July 2017) and operations and operations and within scheme areas. and maintenance manual. and maintenance manual. and maintenance manual. maintenance manual.